PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 14:14:08
+Last updated: 2024-04-08 14:14:41
-Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman
+Random Quote: We can only die.
+Why else do we don these black cloaks, but to die in defense of the realm?  -  Qhorin Halfhand